ThrowTheSwitch/Ceedling/plugins/gcov/README.md

   # Deprecated - Use report_types.
   :html_report: [true|false]

-  # HTML report filename.
-  :html_artifact_filename: <output>

   # Gcovr supports generating two types of HTML reports.
 Use 'basic' to create
   # an HTML report with only the overall file information.
 Use 'detailed' to create
   # an HTML report with line by line coverage of each source file.
   # Defaults to 'basic'.
 Set to 'detailed' for (gcovr --html-details).
+  # Deprecated - Use report_types.
   :html_report_type: [basic|detailed]

+  :gcovr:
+    # HTML report filename.
+    :html_artifact_filename: <output>

     # Use 'title' as title for the HTML report.
     # Default is 'Head'. (gcovr --html-title)
     :html_title: <title>

     # If the coverage is below MEDIUM, the value is marked as low coverage in the HTML report.
     # MEDIUM has to be lower than or equal to value of html_high_threshold.
     # If MEDIUM is equal to value of html_high_threshold the report has only high and low coverage.
     # Default is 75.0. (gcovr --html-medium-threshold)
     :html_medium_threshold: 75

     # If the coverage is below HIGH, the value is marked as medium coverage in the HTML report.
     # HIGH has to be greater than or equal to value of html_medium_threshold.
     # If HIGH is equal to value of html_medium_threshold the report has only high and low coverage.
     # Default is 90.0. (gcovr -html-high-threshold)
     :html_high_threshold: 90

     # Set to 'true' to use absolute paths to link the 'detailed' reports.
     # Defaults to relative links. (gcovr --html-absolute-paths)
     :html_absolute_paths: [true|false]

     # Override the declared HTML report encoding.
 Defaults to UTF-8. (gcovr --html-encoding)
     :html_encoding: <html_encoding>
 ```

 ### Cobertura XML Reports